Official Languages Act 2003: Official Languages (Amendment) Act 2021

 In 2011, the Minister of State at the Department of Arts, Heritage and the Gaeltacht, Dinny McGinley announced at that year's Oireachtas na Gaeilge that he was launching a review of the Official Languages Act 2003.
-This led to the Official Languages (Amendment) Act 2021.
+This led to the Official Languages (Amendment) Act 2021, which was introduced to the Dáil in 2019 by Minister Seán Kyne and signed into law in 2021.

 The biggest aim of the Act is for a quota of 20% of public sectors jobs to be designated for Irish speakers by 2030 with a National Plan for the Provision of Public Services in Irish to be developed.
 The Act further states that all public offices in the Gaeltacht will operate through the medium of Irish, and that state companies will have to spend 20% of their advertising budgets on advertising through the Irish language with a quarter of that 20% at a minimum having to be spent on the Irish language media.
 The Act also obliges State organisations to spell Irish speakers' names and addresses accurately with acute accents (síneadh fada).

 These measures were phased in and are now all in force.